-Urban Futures, Inc., Daly City, California has served as Municipal Advisor to the City with respect to the sale of the Bonds.
-The Municipal Advisor has participated with responsible City officials and staff in conferences and meetings where information contained in this Official Statement was reviewed and assisted the City in other matters relating to the planning, structuring, and sale of the Bonds.
-The Municipal Advisor has neither independently verified any of the data contained herein nor conducted an independent investigation of the affairs of the City to determine the accuracy or completeness of this Official Statement and assumes no responsibility for the accuracy or completeness of any of the information contained herein.
-The Municipal Advisor, the Paying Agent, Co-Bond Counsel, Disclosure Counsel will all receive compensation for services rendered in connection with the Bonds contingent upon the sale and delivery of the Bonds.
-Wilmington Trust, National Association is acting as paying agent and registrar with respect to the Bonds.
+Fieldman, Rolapp & Associates, Inc., Irvine, California served as Municipal Advisor to the City with respect to the sale of the Bonds.
+The Municipal Advisor has assisted the City in the City's review and preparation of this Official Statement and in other matters relating to the planning, structuring, and sale of the Bonds.
+The Municipal Advisor has not independently verified any of the data contained herein nor conducted a detailed investigation of the affairs of the City to determine the accuracy or completeness of this Official Statement and assumes no responsibility for the accuracy or completeness of any of the information contained herein.
+The Municipal Advisor, Co-Bond Counsel and Co-Disclosure Counsel will all receive compensation from the City for services rendered in connection with the Bonds contingent upon the sale and delivery of the Bonds.
+The City Treasurer will act as paying agent and registrar with respect to the Bonds.

-LITIGATION
+ABSENCE OF LITIGATION